 There are more and more trampoline parks opening every year.
 Many also incorporate obstacle courses that have been made famous from contest shows like Wipeout and American Ninja Warrior.
 What better way to work up a sweat then bouncing and running through a range of challenging obstacle set pieces!

-If making it to a trampoline park (and consistently paying) is going to be difficult, don’t discount the idea of buying your very own trampoline.
+If making it to a trampoline park (and consistently paying) is going to be difficult, don’t discount the idea of buying your very own trampoline, like these from vulyplay.
 Look for a quality one that has a safety net, and you can bounce whenever you like (and if you have kids, you’ll be the parent of the year).

 3. Get Surfing